-Systemicity, as captured formulaically by CnH2n+2, is a hallmark of chemical nomenclature.
-The alkanes form a system, the first of which is meth-ane CH4.
+Systemicity, as captured formulaically by CnH2n+2, is a hallmark of chemical nomenclature.6 The alkanes form a system, the first of which is meth-ane CH46.
 In other words, objectively formulated terms must be guided by a well-defined system or principle.
 Systems allow term coiners to account for every term logically and objectively and demonstrate their validity.
 This can be illustrated by the argument:

-If $X_1$ and $X_2$ are propositions and a conjunction of $X_1$ and $X_2$ is false, i.e. $[X_1 \land X_2] = 0$ , then $X_1$ is inconsistent with $X_2$ .
-Otherwise, if $[X_1 \land X_2] = 1$ , then $X_1$ and $X_2$ are a consistent set of propositions.
+If X_1 and X_2 are propositions and a conjunction of X_1 and X_2 is false, i.e. $[X_1 \land X_2] = 0$, then X_1 is inconsistent with X_2 .
+Otherwise, if $[X_1 \land X_2] = 1$, then X_1 and X_2 are a consistent set of propositions.

 As far as acceptability is concerned, can it ever happen that A(P, E, G, I, T, O, S, C) is optimised by a highly qualified coiner (subject field specialist) and yet be rejected by the relevant terminology user community?
-Yes, if, for instance, the coiner's spelling or newly extrapolated affix is deemed to be unacceptable.
+Yes, if, for instance, the coiner's spelling or newly extrapolated affix is deemed to be unacceptable.8 a mental construct seen as mediating between a word and whatever it denotes or is used to refer to9.